Aliases for MAP3K2 Gene

 GeneCards Summary for MAP3K2 Gene

 MAP3K2 (Mitogen-Activated Protein Kinase Kinase Kinase 2) is a Protein Coding gene.
-Among its related pathways are Signal transduction_JNK pathway and RANK Signaling in Osteoclasts.
+Diseases associated with MAP3K2 include Lung Cancer and Neurofibromatosis, Type I. Among its related pathways are G-Beta Gamma Signaling and Integrin Pathway.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAP3K3.

 UniProtKB/Swiss-Prot Summary for MAP3K2 Gene